Edith Murray

 Edith Murray (? – 1969) was an American woman suspected of fatally poisoning three of her husbands and two of her children for insurance money.
-She was later arrested in connection to deaths in April of 1922, but released due to a lack of evidence.
+She was later arrested in connection to deaths in April 1922, but released due to a lack of evidence.
 She then died in 1969.

 Suspicious deaths

 In 1903, Edith Murray lived in Pittsburgh, Pennsylvania with her first husband and two daughters.
 During the same year, her two daughters died after consuming poisonous tablets left unguarded in the house.
 No one was arrested for the deaths, as they were assumed to be accidental.
 Shortly after the incident, Murray divorced her husband.

 Murray married her second husband, a Pittsburgh Pharmacist.
 The couple had two daughters together, born in 1907 and 1908.
 Their marriage ended during World War 1 after they divorced.
 Although Murray's second husband was never poisoned, he stated that Murray had an odd obsession with collecting insurance.

 Murray married her third husband in Pittsburgh and later moved with him and her daughters to Cleveland, Ohio.
 In Cleveland, her husband got a high-paying job, which included a $1,200 insurance policy as a perk.
 A week after the policy went into effect, her husband passed out at work and died.
 Before his death, he was described as being in good health.

 After the death of her third husband, Murray met a wealthy man and married him in less than a year.
-Shortly after their wedding, the man's health began to decrease rapidly, and he died in May of 1919.
+Shortly after their wedding, the man's health began to decrease rapidly, and he died in May 1919.
 Edith Murray collected $5,000 in life insurance from his death.

 Seven months later, Edith Murray met John Joseph Murray, a former soldier who returned after the Armistice.
 After Murray married him, She allegedly told her friend, Jessie Burns, that she "would like to get rid of him," and "give him arsenic."
 Murray also insisted on cooking all of her husband's meals, telling him "I'm not going to cook for you and have you leave everything!"
 Additionally, Murray unsuccessfully tried to convince John Murray to join a lodge that offered insurance benefits.
 Weeks before her husband's death, Murray attempted to raise his veteran's insurance from $5,000 to $10,000.

 A few weeks later, John Murray died.
 He was seemingly healthy just a few days before his death.
 Days later, Edith Murray moved into an expensive apartment and bought a new car.
 She also met another man, L.P Farrell, to whom she got engaged.
 The two of them planned a wedding on April 24, 1922.